-UK lawmakers set to back early election but haggle over date
+Brexit ballot: UK lawmakers back December 12 election

 Earlier, a last-minute hitch to the government's plans emerged when opposition parties announced plans to try to amend the terms of an early election to lower the voting age from 18 to 16 and expand the voting base to include citizens of the 27 other EU nations who are living in Britain.

 The government said it would abandon the bill if that plan succeeded.
-In the end the amendments were not chosen for a vote by parliamentary authorities.
+The amendments were not chosen for a vote by parliamentary authorities, who judged that they would have fundamentally altered the legislation.

-Conservative lawmaker Tobias Ellwood said the amendments would have fundamentally altered the legislation and were "beyond the scope of this bill."

-He said proposals to expand the franchise were "something that I don't think the country has had a debate about, important though it might be."

 Johnson took office in July vowing to "get Brexit done" after his predecessor, Theresa May, resigned in defeat.
 But the Conservative leader, who said just weeks ago that he would "rather be dead in a ditch" than postpone the Oct.
 31 Brexit date, was forced by Parliament to seek the extension in order to avoid a no-deal Brexit, which would damage the economies of both Britain and the EU.